dr-sou/dr-sou/README.md

 ## Hi there 👋

+My name is Seoung Mann Sou (서성먼).

+I'm a cardiologist.

 <!--
 **dr-sou/dr-sou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.